OpenZeppelin/openzeppelin-confidential-contracts/README.md

 ```

 > [!NOTE]
 > All contracts built using confidentiality must set the coprocessor configuration.
-This can be done by inheriting config files such as `ZamaEthereumConfig`.
+This can be done by inheriting a config file such as `ZamaEthereumConfig`.

 > [!WARNING]
 > Developing contracts for confidentiality requires extreme care--many functions do not revert on failure as they would in normal contracts.